gear-foundation/gear-wiki/docs/examples/gnft-721.md

 }
 ```

-Note how `NonFungibleToken` struct from the GNFT library is composed inside the state; that allows to reuse the functionality it provides within the implementation of the contract's methods.
+Note how `NonFungibleToken` struct from the gNFT library is composed inside the state; that allows to reuse the functionality it provides within the implementation of the contract's methods.

 We will also need custom implementation for the `mint` and `burn` methods as mentioned above.